stewartlord/contrast/README.md

 ## To Do

-- Make magic scrolling smooth (currently snaps)
+- Clean-up code (now that we scroll smoothly)
 - Take files to diff as command arguments
-- Everything
+- Everything else

 #### License [MIT](LICENSE)